FabianKaechele/Energy-Schaake/README.md

-# The Schaake shuffle for day-ahead electricity price forecastin
+# The Schaake shuffle for day-ahead electricity price forecasting
-This repository contains the implementation of functions used in the paper: "From point forecasts to multivariate probabilistic forecasts: The Schaake shuffle for day-ahead electricity price forecasting" by Oliver Grothe, Fabian Kächele & Fabian Krüger.
+This repository contains the implementation of functions used in the [paper](https://arxiv.org/abs/2204.10154):

+***From point forecasts to multivariate probabilistic forecasts: The Schaake shuffle for day-ahead electricity price forecasting***

+by Oliver Grothe, Fabian Kächele & Fabian Krüger.

 ## Technologies
-Python version: 3.8
+- Python 3.8
+- R 4.0.3
-Numpy version: 1.19.2
+- Numpy 1.19.2
-Scipy verison: 1.6.0
+- Scipy 1.6.0
+- rpy2 2.9.4

 ## Features
 - Create multivaraite density (/ensemble)-forecast from a series of given point forecasts and realizations